techniq/node-pn532/README.md

 ```

 ### Read and write tag data (using [ndef library](https://www.npmjs.com/package/ndef))
 Tested using NTAG203 tags.
 Should support other NTAG and Mifare Ultralight tags.
-Mifare Classic tags are currently NOT supported, but should be in the future.
+Mifare Classic tags are currently NOT supported, but could be in the future.

 #### Read
 ```js